sorell/tripping-robot/runtrace/README.md

 Runtrace facility is for tracing your application's execution.
 You can place tracepoint creation macros in your software and print out the history any time.
-Every tracepoint saves line, line or calling function and an optional custom message.
+Every tracepoint saves file and line or calling function and an optional custom message.

 Runtrace is designed for debugging application where your can't or it's not